cleverhans-lab/FRAUD-Detect/README.md

 ### Training black-box models
-The folder `./FRAUD-Detect_code/models/` contains several files to train black-box models (AdaBoost, DNN, RF, and XgBoost) from scratch, **their architectures and all hyper-parameters** are located in the `train_models.py` script, though `main.sh` will train the models for all seed and generate
+The `./FRAUD-Detect_code/models/` directory contains several files to train black-box models (AdaBoost, DNN, RF, and XgBoost) from scratch, **their architectures and all hyper-parameters** are located in the `train_models.py` script, though `main.sh` will train the models for all seed and generate